Buying guide · Amplifiers

 Scoring weights tonality (does the amplifier add audible colorationAny consistent deviation from accurate reproduction that imposes the system's own character on recordings; can be pleasant (euphonic) or fatiguing.), technicalities (noise floor, drive headroomThe decibel margin between the loudest expected signal and an amplifier's clipping point.
 10-20dB of headroom is generally needed for unclipped reproduction of dynamic recordings at realistic listening levels., transient grip), build (chassis quality, switch and pot feel, whether the heatsinks actually dissipate), and value at price tier.
 A 9.0 here is reference-class for what the amp set out to do - a balancedA signal transmission method using two opposite-polarity signal lines plus a ground; noise induced on both lines is cancelled at the differential input. desktop combo getting a 9.0 means it's exceptional as a combo, not that it competes with $5k separates.

-Three of the picks here are Class A (or Class A/AB hybrid).
-One is pure Class A. Two are Class AB.
-None of the picks are Class DA switching amplifier using pulse-width modulation to achieve 90%+ efficiency; modern Class D designs rival linear amplifiers in audio performance., though we have reviewed competent Class D amplifiers - the form factor lends itself to multi-channel power amplifiers more than dedicated headphone amplifiers, and the headphone amp market hasn’t seen a Class D design we’d pick over an equally-priced linear design yet.
+All three picks run Class AB.
+None are Class DA switching amplifier using pulse-width modulation to achieve 90%+ efficiency; modern Class D designs rival linear amplifiers in audio performance., though we have reviewed competent Class D amplifiers - the form factor lends itself to multi-channel power amplifiers more than dedicated headphone amplifiers, and the headphone amp market hasn't seen a Class D design we'd pick over an equally-priced linear design yet.

-In practice, the topology doesn’t tell you what the amplifier sounds like.
-The pure Class A pick on this list has lower distortion than every Class AB amplifier in the catalogue.
-Class AB amps with well-implemented bias schemes measure identically to Class A at all practical listening levels.
+In practice, the topology doesn't tell you what the amplifier sounds like.
+The pure Class A designs elsewhere in our catalogue don't out-measure a well-implemented Class AB at real listening levels, and Class AB combos like these run cooler and cost far less.
 Pick on score, not on the badge of the output topology.

 We do not review portable amplifiers and DAC/dongles here - the listening windows and chain compatibility don't translate cleanly to desktop reviewing.
 We also do not include manufacturer demonstrators of $20k+ flagship gear that we haven't held in our own listening room for the full review period.
 When that changes, the pieces show up.